chhe/livecli/README.md

 ```

 Livecli will automatically open the stream in its default video player!
-See [Livecli's detailed documentation][livecli-documentation] for all available configuration options, CLI parameters and usage examples.
+See [Livecli's detailed documentation][livecli-documentation] for all available configuration options,
+CLI parameters and usage examples.

+# Kodi

+Livecli can be used with Kodi Leia,
+it can be installed from the [Livecli Kodi Repository](https://github.com/livecli/repo).

+All Livecli specified commands should work there aswell.

+For more information see [service.livecli.proxy](https://github.com/livecli/service.livecli.proxy#servicelivecliproxy)

 # Contributing